 Is going off-brand become a trend?
 Or, will these brands continue to stay below the radar of the ever-evolving and aware consumer?

-As mentioned earlier in this piece, it is important to know the customer demographic when deciding to launch a product.
+As mentioned earlier in this piece, it is crucial to know the customer demographic when launching a product.
 Millennials looking to live on a budget early on in their careers are the apt target audience for off-brand items.

 Off-branded products will also appeal to those who are looking to adopt a minimalist lifestyle and retire early.